CarsonDavis/CarsonDavis.github.io/_posts/2024-08-11-whetstones.md

 - It's extra money, but I highly recommend buying the strop base, unless you have a good DIY solution in mind.
 - I've included two diamond pastes and two strops, 1um and .5um.
 You can go even finer, but I haven't found it to be necessary.
 - You <i>must</i> buy a flattening stone.
 For straight razors this is not optional

+## I Can't Find These Stones!
+Although I've made some very specific recommendations, there are many good whetstones out there.
+If for some reason you can't find the exact stones I recommend, stick to one of these reputable brands:
+- King (Deluxe models only)
+- Naniwa Chosera
+- Shapton
+- Suehiro
+- Atoma
+- Arashiyama
+- Kitayama
+- Morihei
+- Imanishi
+- JNS